 When they see that your listing matches what they typed into the search engine in the first place, it will give them more confidence that you offer what they want, which may inspire them to click.

-2. Use Your Characters Wisely
+2. Get Creative With Your Characters

 Review the titles in all the other listings.
 Is there something you could do to stand out and inspire more clicks?